MEMO RE COVID-19 (Coronavirus), 4/18/20

-- Messaging volunteers about not coming in if they are not well, have a fever, or have travelled outside the country
+- Messaging volunteers about not coming in if they are not well, have a fever, or have recently travelled

 - Insisting volunteers age 70 and older, those with compromised immune systems, and those with underlying illnesses NOT volunteer to comply with Governor Cuomo’s Matilda’s Law